sigma-geosistemas/Leaflet.awesome-markers/README.md

     className: 'awesome-marker awesome-marker-square'
   });
 ````

+**note: square markers are only available on the latest versions of Leaflet.Awesome-Markers**

 ## License
 - Leaflet.AwesomeMarkers and colored markers are licensed under the MIT License - http://opensource.org/licenses/mit-license.html.